 - evidence of not-for-profit status (if applicable)

-- any additional documentation requested by Roads and Maritime during assessment of the application, such as a noise assessment report or environmental assessment report.
+- any additional documentation requested by Transport for NSW during assessment of the application, such as a noise assessment report or environmental assessment report.

 How to apply